Sec-R/RelationalNetkat/README.md

 2. **Edit the Test Cases**
-   Modify the test in the `test_Relationalnetkat.ml` file located at `RN/test`.
-We provided more than 600 loC of test for correctness.
-Listed as:
+   Modify the test cases in the `test_RelationalNetkat.ml` file located at `RN/test`.
+We provide more than 600 lines of test code for correctness, including:

    - var_test
    - compile_pred_test